ciarangreene84/hybrid_relational_document_example/README.md

 # Hybrid Relational/Document Database Example

 The purpose of this repo is to provide an example of a hybrid relational/document database which was sketched as a proof of concept/experiment.
+This example uses C# and MS SQL 2016.

 ## Problem